PascualMeritaTorres/pascualmeritatorres.github.io/_posts/2024-11-05-useful_blogs.md

 date: 2024-11-05 16:40:16
 description:
 tags:
-categories: a-bit-of-everything
+categories: useful
 ---

-There are many influential (and not so influential) people that have spent a lot of time writing their learning and thoughts down.
-More often than not they come in the form of blogposts.
-This is an incomplete collection of the ones that I have been reading since September 2024.
-Hope they are useful!
+This is a carefully curated collection of blogposts which in my opinion are worth a read.
+I'm positively surprised by the sheer amount of influential (and not so influential) people that spend a lot of their free time writing down their thoughts and learnings.
+Enjoy!

 <hr>

-## AI-related
+## AI-related (Technical)

 #### Classics